 ![]() |

-In fact the Ge wares of the Song dynasty (960-1279) were made exclusively with crackles as decoration.
+In fact the Ge wares of the Song dynasty (960-1279) were made exclusively with crackles as main decoration.
 Such wares were made throughout the history of Chinese porcelain.

 Shown below is the crackled surface of a Ming dynasty jar.